TimmKroe/hc-dashboard/README.md

 - [ ] Email Notifications
 - [ ] Multiple Projects (currently only one supported)
 - [ ] Backend for Management (API Keys (Projects), Users)

+## Contributing
+Expected workflow is: Fork -> Patch -> Push -> Pull Request

+## License
+This project is licensed under the [GPL-3.0](https://github.com/TimmKroe/hc-dashboard/blob/master/LICENSE).

+## Project Status
+This project is still in early development.